-(This document describes the protocol for external API clients using our devices.
-If you are interested in running your own code on the device itself, see the on-device documentation instead)
+This document describes the protocol for external API clients using our devices.
+If you are interested in running your own code on the device itself, see the plugin API documentation instead.

 The Device API is design to have only a simple stream of ToRadio and FromRadio packets and all polymorphism comes from the flexible set of Google Protocol Buffers which are sent over the wire.
 We use protocol buffers extensively both for the bluetooth API and for packets inside the mesh or when providing packets to other applications on the phone.

 This protocol is almost identical when it is deployed over BLE, Serial/USB or TCP (our three currently supported transports for connecting to phone/PC).
 Most of this document is in terms of the original BLE version, but this section describes the small changes when this API is exposed over a Streaming (non datagram) transport.
 The streaming version has the following changes:

 - We assume the stream is reliable (though the protocol will resynchronize if bytes are lost or corrupted). i.e. we do not include CRCs or error correction codes.